 On Being a Woman

-The average full-time MBA program is 36.8% female.
-Some programs have higher percentages, some have much lower- The Missouri University of Science and Technology is 55.6% female while Brigham Young University is 19.4%.
+The average full-time MBA program is below 40% female.
+Some programs have higher percentages, some have much lower- The University of Southern California Marshall became the first T25 program to cross 50% with women representing 52% of their Class of 2020 while Brigham Young University is 19.4%.

 A good friend of mine produced a Freakonomics podcast series, The Secret life of CEOs.
 The episode on the Glass Cliff is particularly fascinating.
 Are women (and minority) CEOs only brought in when a company is on the verge of collapse just so companies can say they tried a new bold approach?
 When it fails do they just revert back to white male leadership?
 Are women brought in to fix a company because we have a 'mommy' complex?
 All excellent questions which are discussed with current and former female CEOs as well as researchers.